Collaborative FleetStarted in December 2020

 The goal of the Collaborative Fleet project is to use deception technology to generate, share, and consume threat intelligence (TI) related to cyber-attacks carried out against Dutch Financial organizations.

 Deception is a complex topic.
 During the Explore phase the project team looked at several different aspects of deception and tried to answer several questions: Which attackers are the most interesting ones based on missing TI information?
 How would those attackers commence an initial intrusion?
-How can one convince those attackers them that an environment is realistic enough, such that they will reveal their TTPs and modus operandi?
+How can one convince those attackers that an environment is realistic enough, such that they will reveal their TTPs and modus operandi?

 During the explore phase and the first part of the Proof-of-Concept phase the project conducted a thorough market scan aimed at finding a commercial supplier for the creation of a joint research deception platform.